Skip to main content

 Issuer Must Verify

-1. No authorization on file
+1. There's no authorization on file for the sale

 Scenarios

-• Backup/manual processing
+• Paper or backup processing

-• System timeout without retry
+• A timeout with no retry

 Time Frames